h294liu/h294liu.github.io/research.md

 <p>
-Our research group aims to advance process-based hydrologic modeling, and its application in predictions (including floods and droughts) and impact assessment under climate change.
-Specifically, we seek to: (1) uncover the underlying causes of extreme hydrologic events, (2) enhance the representation of hydrologic processes in models, (3) minimize uncertainty in model outputs, and (4) generate ensemble hydrologic predictions under future climate scenarios.
+Our research group aims to advance process-based hydrologic modeling, and its applications in predicting extreme hydrologic events, including floods and droughts, and assessing climate change impacts.
+Specifically, we seek to: (a) uncover the underlying causes of extreme hydrologic events, (b) enhance the representation of hydrologic processes in models, (c) improve the efficiency of large-domain parameter estimation, and (d) generate reliable ensemble hydrologic predictions for extreme weather and climate change.
 See below for examples.

 <hr>
 <div class="flex-container">